MystenLabs/walrus-docs/docs/usage/client-cli.md

 ## Reclaiming space via deletable blobs

-By default `walrus store` uploads a blob and Walrus will keep it available until after its expiry epoch.
+By default `walrus store` uploads a permanent blob available until after its expiry epoch.
 Not even the uploader may delete it beforehand.
 However, optionally, the store command may be invoked with the `--deletable` flag, to indicate the blob may be deleted before its expiry by the owner of the Sui blob object representing the blob.
 Deletable blobs are indicated as such